objcio/articles/2015-02-10-editorial.md

 tags: editorial
 ---

 Welcome to objc.io issue 21.
-This month is all about photos and iPhone and iPad camera.
+This month is all about photos and the iPhone and iPad camera.

 This is an important area for developers.
 The iPhone has become [the most popular camera in the world](http://www.tuaw.com/2014/06/12/iphone-models-remain-the-most-popular-cameras-on-flickr/), and for many people, the camera is the most loved feature of their smartphone.